 I’ve long thought there’s a curious affinity between people with a ‘green’ passion, and an appreciation of music, cycling, books and cooking.
-I hope my slightly unusual list of gift ideas this Christmas, which follows the theme, is helpful to those with loved ones who would appreciate an unusual green gift.
+My slightly unusual list of gifts follow this theme.
+I hope these help those looking for green gifts this Christmas.

 Please note this post includes affiliate links.
 If you click on an affiliate link and make a purchase, I’ll get a small commission that supports the cost of running this blog.
 Read more.
 Please note that I have no relationship with any of these items, other than my own book, and I receive no commission from the manufacturers.